Coelogyne ignisiflora

-Dendrochilum ignisiflorum is a species of orchid endemic in Benguet province in the Philippines.
+Coelogyne ignisiflora is a species of orchid endemic in Benguet province in the Philippines.

-Dendrochilum ignisiflorum was described in 2020 with the help from researchers from the Philippine Taxonomic Initiative (PTI), The research was led by M.N.Tamayo, Pranada and Rene Alfred Anton Bustamante.
+Coelogyne ignisiflora was described in 2020 with the help from researchers from the Philippine Taxonomic Initiative (PTI), The research was led by M.N.Tamayo, Pranada and Rene Alfred Anton Bustamante.
 It was recorded to be thriving at an elevation of 2300 m in Mount Komkompol in Benguet.
 Its flowers, which does not exceed 5 mm in size, are noted for its fiery color.
 It is proposed to be classified as a vulnerable species under the IUCN Red List.